-To further these aims, RRI has instigated an architecture of instruments working together to protect the world’s forests and mitigate climate change by securing the land rights of Indigenous Peoples and local communities.
-Each instrument fills a gap in the international framework of organizations working toward indigenous and community land rights.
+To further these aims, RRI has instigated an architecture of instruments working together to protect the world’s forests and mitigate climate change by securing the land rights of Indigenous Peoples, Afro-descendant Peoples, and local communities.
+Each instrument fills a gap in the international framework of organizations working toward Indigenous, Afro-descendant, and community land rights.
 These include:

 - MegaFlorestais, an informal network of public forest agency leaders from the world’s most forested countries.
 MegaFlorestais is dedicated to advancing international dialogue and exchange on transitions in forest governance, forest industry, and the roles of public forest agencies.
 It emphasizes the unique contributions of the forest sector and fosters stronger relationships by collectively strengthening the abilities of forest agency leaders to play leading roles in addressing forest governance and sustainable forestry issues.